 Every smile comes from a place of safety and security that only a home can bring…

 Every day in Washtenaw County, low-income, hardworking families struggle to find affordable places to live.
 Rapidly rising rents force these families to live in unsafe, unhealthy, and crowded conditions.
-These families often have to move once or twice a year in search of rent that stay within their reach.
+These families often have to move once or twice a year in search of rent within their reach.
 Because of this, children transfer from school to school, affecting their learning and their self-esteem.

 The American dream of homeownership is seen as simply unattainable, due to the skyrocketing cost of home prices and little change in incomes of hardworking families.

 Our mission of working with the community to build and renovate simple decent homes with and for these families has resulted in over 150 families purchasing their home.
 This leads to stability in their family and the ability to build equity.
 We believe in this mission, because we have seen first-hand how affordable homeownership impacts families, children, and communities.